Brown Toadlet

 Females are believed to have a minimum reproductive age of less than 2 years, and lay only one batch of eggs each breeding season (Anon 2005).

-Eggs are deposited in the nest at the calling site, or nearby in a concealed place near water.
-Eggs are large and pigmented, and are spawned in loose clumps of between 70-200 eggs (Anon 2006).
+Eggs are deposited in the nest at the calling site, either under moist leaf litter, in sphagnum moss, or under stones or logs, near water, or nearby in a concealed place near water.
+Eggs are large and pigmented, and are spawned in loose clumps of between 70-200 eggs.
 When rain floods the nest site, these eggs hatch and the tadpoles develop in the water.
 Tadpoles vary in colour from dark brown to grey, and the clear tail fin is mottled with black or brown flecks.
-However, if rain does not occur soon after laying, the eggs can survive unhatched for many weeks, and the tadpoles begin to develop inside these unhatched eggs (Gillespie et al. 2004).
-Metamorphosis takes between 3-7 months (Anon 2005)
+However, if rain does not occur soon after laying, the eggs can survive unhatched for many weeks, and the tadpoles begin to develop inside these unhatched eggs.
+Metamorphosis takes between 3-7 months (Pengilley 1973, Anon 2005, (Gillespie et al. 2004).

 Decline